Today marks what would have been my Dad’s 79th birthday. He passed away two years ago.

 That’s what the Bible tells us.
 It says, “It is by grace that you are saved, through faith, and this is not of yourselves, it is the gift of God, so that no one may boast.”

-It’s about God sending His Son Jesus to die in our place on the cross.
+It’s about God sending His Son Jesus to die in our place on the cross, because we have all sinned.
+And all it takes is one sin.

-He loves us all so much that He sent His only Son, Jesus to die instead of us (because the Bible says that our holy God loves us but hates sin).
-So to wipe out sin, He sent His Son to be punished for the sins we have committed.
-IT was a swap….That is incredible love!!!
+He loves us all so much that He sent His only Son, Jesus, who was perfect and without sin, to die instead of us (because the Bible says that our holy God loves us but hates sin).
+So to conquer sin, He sent His Son to be punished for the sins we have committed.
+It was a swap….That is incredible love!!!

 Jesus said, “Truly, truly, I say to you, he who hears My word and believes Him (God the Father) who sent me, has eternal life; he does not come into judgement, but has passed from death to life.”